mkhira2/houston-city-guide/README.md

 # Houston City Guide

-"Alexa, what is Space City?"\n
+"Alexa, what is Space City?"<br />
-"Alexa, give me news for Space City."\n
+"Alexa, give me news for Space City."<br />
-"Alexa, what are the top five things to do in Space City?"\n "Alexa, what are the best attractions in Space City?"\n
+"Alexa, what are the top five things to do in Space City?"<br />
+"Alexa, what are the best attractions in Space City?"<br />

 Alexa, meet Houston!